exponea/bloomreach-maui-sdk/Documentation/CONFIG.md

 #### MaxTries

-* Maximum number of retries to flush data to Exponea API.
+* Maximum number of retries to flush data to Bloomreach API.
 * SDK will consider the value flushed if this number is exceeded and delete it from the queue.

 #### SessionTimeout